 Paulo Coelho, The Witch Of Portobello

-Two very different recipes on a couple of comfort food classics, lasagna and stroganoff family favorites reworked.
+Two very different recipes on a couple of comfort food classics, lasagna, and stroganoff family favorites reworked.
 Michael brought home a package of 4 Portobello mushrooms all the size of soup bowls and go figure, he doesn’t like mushrooms?
-I wanted 4 smaller sized Portobello to stuff, but my plan changed, while I enjoyed my stroganoff dinner I still had to deal with the other ‘shrooms and decided to sauté them according to the recipe and store in the freezer for another stroganoff dinner.
+I wanted 4 smaller sized Portobello to stuff, but my plan changed, while I enjoyed my stroganoff dinner I still had to deal with the other ‘shrooms and decided to sauté them according to the recipe and store them in the freezer for another stroganoff dinner.

 The mushroom stroganoff is one of several mushroom versions that I have made and I immediately decided that it is the best recipe, simply adapted from Alton Brown’s recipe.
-A garlic clove sizzled in warming butter; splashes of Worcestershire sauce and brandy are optional, the Knorr beef stock, and Boursin cheese were my ingredient changes to Alton’s recipe.
+A garlic clove sizzled in warming butter; splashes of Worcestershire sauce and brandy are optional, the Knorr beef stock, and Boursin cheese was my ingredient changes to Alton’s recipe.
 While I didn’t make the full recipe (used only 1/2 the mushrooms) I did make the full amount of sauce, cutting the sour cream amount in half, added a bit more stock to get the thickness that I prefer, and used less cheese.
-Really nice beefy flavor that I’m sure Michael will eat if I don’t put any mushrooms on his plate.
+The really nice beefy flavor that I’m sure Michael will eat if I don’t put any mushrooms on his plate.

 - 12 ounces extra-wide egg noodles or pappardelle nests

 - 5 Portobello mushrooms, stems removed and sliced